betfair-datascientists/betfair-datascientists.github.io/src/modelling/springRacingDatathon.md

 Winners will be announced at the end of the competition, with prizes distributed shortly afterward.

+---

 ### Competition Rules

-Entrants will receive a bespoke set of thoroughbred racing data from a variety of sources and this will be updated daily.
+Entrants will receive a bespoke set of thoroughbred racing data from a variety of sources and **this will be updated daily.**

 Your goal is create a model or a set of models to generate a probability for each horse to place.
 The sum of the probabilities for all horses in each race must equal the number of winners in the **PLACE** market on the Betfair Exchange.
-If the number of runners at the time of market loading is less than 8, then the PLACE market will pay two winners, otherwise three winners will be paid.
-In the event of scratchings that reduce the number of runners to less than 8, the initial number of winners in the PLACE market will remain unchanged.
+If the number of runners at the time of market loading is **less than 8**, then the PLACE market will pay **two winners, otherwise three winners will be paid.** In the event of scratchings that reduce the number of runners to less than 8, the initial number of winners in the PLACE market will remain unchanged.

 How you build your model is entirely up to you—whether it's an Elo model, regression, Machine Learning, or something else, the creativity is in your hands.

-Submit your predictions by 60 minutes prior to the first race of the day.
+Submit your predictions by **60 minutes prior to the first race of the day.**

 See the full Terms and Conditions for more competition rules.